How West Virginia Mesothelioma Lawyers Can Help

 Mesothelioma cancer is caused by exposure to asbestos.
 Asbestos companies, manufacturers, distributors, and employers may be responsible for exposing you to asbestos and causing your cancer.
-Our experienced mesothelioma attorneys are here to help you and your family.
+Our experienced mesothelioma attorneys can help you recover compensation to pay for treatments, living expenses, and other costs related to your mesothelioma diagnosis, including pain and suffering.
 Call today for a Free Consultation 1 (877) 943-9378.

-What Compensation is Available from Mesothelioma Asbestos Lawsuits?
+What Compensation is Available from Mesothelioma Asbestos Claims in West Virginia?

-Patients diagnosed with asbestos-related mesothelioma typically have a right to file a lawsuit against companies responsible for exposing them to asbestos, which, under West Virginia product liability law, includes sellers, distributors, and manufacturers of the asbestos that caused the mesothelioma.
+Patients diagnosed with asbestos-related mesothelioma typically have a right to file a claim and/or a lawsuit against companies that are legally responsible for exposing them to asbestos.
+Under West Virginia product liability law, responsible parties may includes sellers, distributors, and manufacturers of the asbestos that caused your mesothelioma.

 There are two types of asbestos lawsuits: personal injury and wrongful death.
 When a personal injury lawsuit is filed by a person with a mesothelioma diagnosis, compensation is generally based on the following: